axelbudde/starter-hugo-academic/content/publication/budde-effects-2010/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: 'The effects of parental problem drinking on children: a review of current research findings and their relevance for practice'
+title: 'The effects of parental problem drinking on children : a review of current research findings and their relevance for practice'
 subtitle: ''
 summary: ''